paulbousquet/MachineLearning/README.md

-# code to take on some general machine learning tasks
+code to take on some general machine learning tasks
-# all original except gradient function created by Eric Laber
+all original except gradient function created by Eric Laber see more details in the individual folders